-The four digital outputs of this model are open-source, high-side switches, inserted between digital excitation and the load, and include 10K pull-downs to Return (RTN).
+The four outputs of this model are open-source, high-side switches, between digital excitation and the load, with 10K pull-downs to Return (RTN).
 Outputs will source excitation to loads at up to 32V and 250mA each.
-You must separately connect Excitation to operate the digital outputs.
+You must connect digital Excitation to operate the outputs.
 Observe proper polarity when making I/O connections.
-Refer to the following figures to wire the digital outputs of this model.
+Refer to the following figures to wire the outputs of this model.

-NOTE: You must connect digital EXC to a voltage source from 6 to 32VDC in order to operate the digital outputs, as the sourcing digital output driver is also powered from the excitation supply.
+NOTE: You must connect digital EXC to a voltage source from 6 to 32VDC to operate the outputs, as the output driver is also powered from the excitation supply.

 IMPORTANT - Add Protection with Inductive Loads: Outputs do include internal reverse-bias shunt diodes to help protect the output switch from damage due to high reverse-bias voltages generated when switching inductive loads.
-But you should still add external protection near the inductive load to prevent these transients from being sent along the connection wires.
+But you should add external protection near the inductive load to prevent these transients from being sent along the connection wires.
 Place a diode (1N4006 or equivalent) across an inductive load with the cathode to (+) and the anode to (-).